search icon

 What does a trademark protect?

-A trademark is a recognizable sign, symbol, design, or expression that identifies and distinguishes the products or services of a particular company from those of others.
+A trademark is any word, phrase, symbol, design, or combination of these things that identifies a business and distinguishes its products or services from others in the market.
 It helps prevent confusion in the marketplace by enabling consumers to easily recognize the source of a product or service.

 Purpose of Trademarks